-- Established in areas of major healthcare challenge where a whole system, integrated approach is needed to achieve change in quality and outcomes of care for patients. - The first four areas are: - Cancer - Cardiovascular disease (incorporating cardiac, stroke, diabetes and renal) - Maternity and children; - Mental health, dementia and neurological conditions. - Networks will be established for up to five years initially - Each of the 12 geographical areas will contain a support team to provide clinical and managerial support for the strategic clinical networks and the clinical senate.
+- Established for major healthcare areas where an integrated, whole system approach is needed to achieve change in quality and outcomes of care for patients. - The first four areas are: - Cancer - Cardiovascular disease (incorporating cardiac, stroke, diabetes and renal) - Maternity and children - Mental health, dementia and neurological conditions - Networks will be established for up to five years initially - Each of the 12 geographical areas will contain a support team to provide clinical and managerial support for the strategic clinical networks and the clinical senate.